-The best robot lawn mowers you can buy today
+The best robot lawn mowers you can buy today in 2022

 Most people have medium-size or small gardens, and that is who this smart, compact robot lawn mower from Flymo is targeted at.
 It cuts lawns up to 250 square metres in size, with its intelligent guide wire allowing its owner to specify cutting areas (multiple ones, even).